DVM SQL Rewrite Rules

 The rewrite passes are applied in sequence.
 Each pass may be iterated until a fixed point (no further changes) is reached.

-- View Inlining — Replace view references with their definitions
+rewrite_views_inline) — Replace view references with their definitions - Nested Window Expression Lift (

-- Delta Key Restriction — Push join key filters into R_old snapshots
+rewrite_multi_partition_windows) — Split window functions with different PARTITION BY into separate subqueries (pre-parse utility) - Delta Key Restriction (DI-6) — Push join key filters into R_old snapshots at differentiation time

 1. View Inlining (rewrite_views_inline)